rtreacy87/pass-setup/gpg-transfer-wiki/07-importing-gpg-keys-in-wsl.md

 git commit -m "Test GPG signing"
 ```

-If your key is properly configured, Git will prompt you for your GPG key passphrase during the commit.
+If your key is properly configured, Git will prompt you for your GPG key passphrase during the commit (but only the first time, thanks to caching).

 ### Verifying the Signed Commit